 - i.
 Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
-The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water for; - (A) toxicity tests conducted on effluent discharges to receiving water classified as intermittent streams; and - (B) toxicity tests conducted on effluent discharges where no receiving water is available due to zero flow conditions. - ii.
-If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 3.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations:

-- (A) a synthetic dilution water control which fulfills the test acceptance requirements of Item 3.a was run concurrently with the receiving water control; - (B) the test indicating receiving water toxicity has been carried out to completion (i.e., 48 hours); - (C) the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 4 below; and - (D) the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water.
+The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water where the receiving stream is classified as intermittent or where the receiving stream has no flow due to zero flow conditions. - ii.
+If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 2.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - (A) a synthetic dilution water control which fulfills the test acceptance requirements of Item 2.a was run concurrently with the receiving water control; - (B) the test indicating receiving water toxicity has been carried out to completion (i.e., 7 days); - (C) the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 3.a below; and - (D) the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water.